-207-2 Requirements Guidelines Check Evidence of compliance at Repsol Tax risk management Identification, management and monitoring of fiscal risks.
-Repsol's tax risk management is integrated into the global policy of the Integrated Risk Management System (SGIR in Spanish) and is reflected in the existence of internal processes, systems and controls (ICFR, Compliance Plan, key controls , etc.).
-The DCEyF, as the tax compliance body , is responsible for managing the Group's tax risks.
-In the context of the SGIR, the DCEyF carries out tax risk control activities by drawing up and updating a risk map which is configured through the phases of identification, analysis, assessment, verification and reporting.
-Fiscal governance, a.iii On the other hand, in order to mitigate tax compliance risks, Repsol has implemented standardized and documented processes that regulate essential aspects of tax compliance .
-These processes identify the people or areas responsible for each phase of tax management and define all the activities that must be carried out in order to prepare tax returns and settlements.
-In short, tax management processes ensure the reliability and traceability of information and establish an adequate level of prior reviews. control and risk In addition, Repsol has robust information management systems that guarantee the integrity of information and tax compliance processes and minimize the possibility of human error in this type of action. management (2/3) a.iv Compliance of the TCF TCF monitoring process.
-The control of tax risks and the reporting of tax matters are supplemented by procedures and controls to ensure the integrity and reliability of the accounting information used in tax processes.
-One of the primary functions of the Audit and Control Committee is to support the BoD in its oversight role.
-Its powers include the regular review of the effectiveness of the internal control systems, internal audit and risk management systems, including tax risks, the procedure for monitoring and regular evaluation of the Systems for Internal Control over Financial Information (SCIIF) and the implementation of the strategy and management of tax risks, submitting particularly risky transactions to the Board for approval.
-Likewise, the rules and procedures are reviewed by the People and Organization General Management in order to ensure the integrity, uniformity, validity, availability and accessibility of the Company's internal regulatory documents, as well as to facilitate management through the established channels and their approval at the appropriate level.
+207-2 Requirements Guidelines Check Evidence of compliance at Repsol Identification, management and supervision of tax risks.
+Repsol's tax risk management is integrated into the global policy of the Integrated Risk Management System (SGIR) and is reflected in the existence of processes, systems and internal controls (ICFR, Compliance Plan, key controls , etc.).
+The DCEyF, as the tax compliance body, is responsible for managing the Group's tax risks.
+In the context of the SGIR, the DCEyF develops a tax risk control activity through the preparation and updating of a risk map which is configured through the phases of identification, analysis, assessment, verification and reporting.
+Fiscal a.iii Tax risk management • On the other hand, in order to mitigate tax compliance risks, Repsol has implemented standardized and documented processes that regulate essential aspects of tax compliance .
+These processes identify the people and areas responsible for each phase of tax management and define all the activities that must be carried out for the preparation of tax returns and settlements.
+In short, the tax management processes ensure the reliability and traceability of the information and establish an adequate level of prior reviews. governance, control and risk In addition, Repsol has robust information management systems that guarantee the integrity of the information and tax compliance processes and minimize the possibility of human error in this type of actions. management (2/3) a.iv Compliance of the TCF TCF supervision process. • The control of tax risks and the reporting of tax matters are complemented by procedures and controls that ensure the integrity and reliability of the accounting information used in tax processes.
+One of the primary functions of the Audit and Control Committee is to support the Audit and Control Committee in its oversight role.
+Its powers include the periodic review of the effectiveness of the internal control systems, internal audit and risk management systems, including tax risks, the procedure for monitoring and periodic evaluation of the Internal Control over Financial Reporting System (ICFR) and the implementation of the strategy and management of tax risks, submitting transactions involving special risks to the Board for approval.
+Likewise, the rules and procedures are reviewed by the People and Organization General Management in order to ensure the integrity, homogeneity, validity, availability and accessibility of the Company's internal regulatory documents, as well as to facilitate management through the established channels and their approval at the appropriate level.